Borrus-sudo/tinypages/README.md

 - 🦔  Critical CSS via critters

-- 🦦  SEO goodies: on demand lighthouse score with unlighthouse, auto rss generation using schema
+- 🦦  SEO goodies: on demand lighthouse score with unlighthouse, auto rss generation by analysing schema

 - ⚙️  Unit Testing with Vitest and Enzyme